DOrtiz1011/Todo/README.md

 ### Backend

-Add a table, repository, and controller for notes on a task.
+- Add a table, repository, and controller for notes on a task.
 [TableBase.cs](\Models\TableBase.cs) is uesed to define the columns that all tables require.
 It is also used in [IRepository.cs](\Repository\IRepository.cs) in a generic `where` clause to ensure that all tables inherit from `TableBase` when implementing the interface.

-Implement tempral tables for audit logging.
+- Implement tempral tables for audit logging.
 Logging should be by design and not full dependant on the engineer wrting logging code.

-Add the ablity to assign a user to a task.
+- Add the ablity to assign a user to a task.
 Add a table, repository, and controller for users.

-Add unit tests and code coverage.

-Implement integration tests to run the app and mimic a user using the app.

 ### Frontend

-Sortable columns
+- Sortable columns

-Pagination
+- Pagination

-Store to keep track of data and not fully reload table on every action.
+- Store to keep track of data and not fully reload table on every action.